qiscus/qiscus-sdk-rest/comment.md

 # Comment
-You can use this API for managing various behaviour of comment
+You can use this API for managing various behaviour of comment.

 ## Post comment